- ABOUT US -

 The Troyers have been blessed with seven children.
 That has impacted their love for family fun activities and opportunities to enjoy life together as a family.
 They love families, big and little people, enjoying the delights of finding berries hidden under the leaves, or finding the perfect pumpkin to decorate your front porch!

 Their oldest daughter, Victoria and her husband, Javan, live in Pennsylvania.
 They have been blessed with their first child, Fletcher.
 Take a look at our new logo to see some of Victoria's creativity and design.
 Their two oldest sons, Vincent and Dwight are an amazing asset to the farm.
 Vincent is also involved in a Christian School in Madison County, but his presence on the farm during those busy Summer months is a present!
 Dwight, literally keeps the farm running, mechanically.
-Then there's Thelma.
-She is also involved in Christian Education and helps out on the farm as her schedule allows.
+Dwight's wife, Melora, helps out where is needed.
+Thelma helps out on the farm as her schedule allows.
 They wouldn't want to do without Caroline, Kendra and Cameron.
 They help in the fields, the store, and even in the house to keep the rest of the "farmers" refreshed and re-energized .
 It may be a drink of pink lemonade with blackberry juice (from the farm) or some ice cold sweet tea!
 Both are hard to beat on hot summer days!